sdetmharinavi/hnvtx/data/ai_prompt.md

 Review accessibility and responsiveness
 Assess loading times and user feedback mechanisms

-1. Make every effort to understand the existing functionality and features of the app, including any specific user flows or business logic that are critical to the application.Keep all things in your memory crystal clear for future discussions.Also remember that single source of truth for types will be schemas/zod-schemas.ts, which is used across the app for type safety and validation and which are being auto generated according to our supabase database through scripts utils/zod-validation.config.ts, scripts/generate-flattened-types.ts and scripts/generate-zod-schemas.ts.
-We will refactor all files to use types using schemas/zod-schemas.ts as a single source of truth.
-In schemas/zod-schemas.ts types always start with capital case letter and are used in the app for type safety and validation for example V_cable_segments_at_jcRowSchema.
+Make every effort to understand the existing functionality and features of the app, including any specific user flows or business logic that are critical to the application.Keep all things in your memory crystal clear for future discussions.Also remember that source of truth for types will be schemas/zod-schemas.ts and types/supabase-types.ts files only, which are used across the app for type safety and validation and which are being auto generated according to our supabase database through scripts utils/zod-validation.config.ts, scripts/generate-flattened-types.ts ,scripts/generate-zod-schemas.ts and supabase cli commands.
+We will refactor all files to use types using schemas/zod-schemas.ts and types/supabase-types.ts as a source of truth.

+- Note: schemas/zod-schemas.ts types always start with capital case letter and are used in the app for type safety and validation for example V_cable_segments_at_jcRowSchema.
 Schema starts with small letter for example v_cable_segments_at_jcRowSchema.
+As far as possible, local/custom types should not be used.

 Response Format
 For each issue found, please provide: